 Record where the input material came from, what structured fields or source sets were in scope, which human reviewer checked the result, and how the approved output fed the draft.
 When a recommendation or conclusion matters, the team should still be able to move back to the evidence that supports it.

-This is also where the site's case studies matter as proof rather than theory.
+That is also where the site's case studies matter as proof rather than theory.
 In the UNICEF Zambia workflow, AI speed gains were only useful because quote-per-claim guardrails, validation, and human review were already in place.
 In the UNICEF Palestine workflow, AI-assisted retrieval supported a compressed delivery window because the evidence base, recommendation inputs, and draft structure were kept connected.

 FAQ